Our office will close at 4:30pm on Friday 20th December and reopen Thursday 2nd January 9am.

 • Security – all ground floor and easily accessible windows and doors were supplied as PAS 24: 2016 certified.

 To meet energy efficiency standards, it was ensured that replacement windows had a U-value of 1, calculated by the standards of EN ISO 10077-1:2006, the lower the U-value the lower the energy loss.
-Typically, new sash windows should achieve a U-value of 1.6 W/m²K or lower.
+Typically, new timber sash windows should achieve a U-value of 1.6 W/m²K or lower.
 Ventilation was, dependent on the width of the frame, provided via a controllable trickle ventilator.

 Working with Conservation Areas and Listed Buildings